-Infrared remote control transmitters (for AV and household electric appliances)
+Infrared remote control transmitters (for AV and household electrical appliances)

 The information in this document is subject to change without notice.
 Before using this document, please confirm that this is the latest version.
-Not all devices/types available in every country.
-Please check with local NEC representative for availability and additional information.
+Not all products and/or types are available in every country.
+Please check with NEC Electronics sales representative for availability and additional information.